Best supermarket credit cards 2023

 How to make the most of your supermarket credit card?

 To make the most use of your supermarket credit card, you could use it for all your spending – at the supermarket and elsewhere – maximising your points-earning potential.
-Topping up your petrol at your card’s supermarket could also top up your points, as some cards offer double the rewards.
+Topping up your petrol at your card’s supermarket could also boost your points, as some cards offer double the rewards.
 Just keep in mind that you’ll probably earn more points using your card in your supermarket of choice compared to other stores.

 Also, remember that your card is still a credit card.
 To avoid getting caught out by interest, make sure to pay your balance in full each month.
 Any money you save with supermarket loyalty points can easily be eroded if you end up paying interest on your credit card balance.